koka-lang/koka/doc/spec/why.kk.md

   [Read more about effect handlers][#why-handlers]{.learn}

 * Perceus is an advanced compilation method for reference counting.
-  This lets Koka compile directly to C code _without needing a garbage collector or runtime system_!
-This also gives Koka excellent performance in practice.
+  This lets &koka; compile directly to C code _without needing a garbage collector or runtime system_!
+This also gives &koka; excellent performance in practice.

   [Read more about Perceus reference counting][#why-perceus]{.learn}

-* Through Perceus, Koka can do reuse analysis and optimize functional-style programs to use in-place updates.
+* Through Perceus, &koka; can do reuse analysis and optimize functional-style programs to use in-place updates.

   [Read more about reuse analysis][#why-fbip]{.learn}